Let me try to explain the YouTube / Content-ID situation

 It is my strong opinion that independent artists will make more money on selling/licensing their music via Shockwave-Sound, than they ever will make with the Content-ID system.
 Unless your music “goes viral” in some crazy popular video, the money you end up with after what started as $1 - $1.25 per 1,000 views, after the money passes through one or two other companies, is hardly anything left for you.
 I have never heard of any artist, except for such “crazy popular” cases, that made any money worth mentioning via Content-ID.
 The guys I spoke with made just “pennies”.
 Of course, if you're Bruce Springsteen and you have your music used in 30 million videos, things will start to build up.
 And for the aggregators, it’s pennies from millions and millions of videos, because they have SO many artists and tracks in their database.
 But for one independent artist who is part of that setup, the money is likely to be almost nothing.
 I feel strongly that you guys will make more money by occasionally making royalties from sales via Shockwave-Sound or indeed other stock music outlets, than to receive “pennies” through a YouTube Content-ID system.
 But that’s up to each artist to consider, of course.

-What I'm saying is that you can't have it both ways.
+What we're saying is that you can't have it both ways.
 You can't ask us to sell a license to a customer to use your music track, and then also want to make money through the Content-ID system, having your music flagged as “Owned by AdShare” (or other such company) and deny the customer the chance to monetize his own video.

 Sorry this turned out a little long, but this whole thing isn't a simple, straight-forward thing to explain.
 It’s quite a complex issue.